Sunny Albania Turns To Solar Power To Fuel Development - UrduPoint

 Millions of birds pass through the nearby Narta lagoon and Karavasta estuary every year, providing critical grounds for migratory species travelling between northern Europe and the African continent.

-As for the inhabitants of the surrounding villages, 53 families were relocated to make way for the construction of the power station and the power line.
+As for the inhabitants of the surrounding villages, 53 families had their land appropriated to make way for the construction of the power station and the power line.

 "They will be reimbursed by the state, in accordance with the law," said Ramatlen Bollobani, an advisor to the project, adding that Voltalia would also contribute to compensation for the families.